eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 * require keeps a global list of all the files it has evaluated already:
   $LOADED_FEATURES
     * an array of fully qualified filenames of every file that has been required
+        * is acutally a hash in MRI C land (so lookups are fast) but appears in ruby land as a hash
     * it uses absolute filename paths so that it won't be fooled by different strings
     ```